tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速概述_intl_en.md

 #### Private-read buckets

-If a bucket is set to private-read (default) and COS is used as the origin server for CDN pulling, CDN edge servers **cannot obtain and cache any objects**.
+If a bucket is set to private-read (default) and COS is used as the origin for CDN pulling, CDN edge nodes **cannot obtain and cache any objects**.
 Therefore, you need to add the CDN service identity to the bucket policy and authorize the identity to perform the following operations:

 - GET Object: downloads an object.
 - HEAD Object: queries object metadata.
 - OPTIONS Object: configures a CORS preflight request

 You can authorize the identity with one click in either the [CDN console](https://console.cloud.tencent.com/cdn) or the [COS console](https://console.cloud.tencent.com/cos5) by clicking **Add CDN Service Authorization**.
 After this, enable **Origin-pull Authentication**.
-In this way, CDN edge servers can use the service identity to access COS objects.
+In this way, CDN edge nodes can use the service identity to access COS objects.

 >!
 > 1. If the bucket is set to private-read, you must add the CDN service authorization and enable origin-pull authentication.
 Otherwise, access to COS will be denied.
-> 2. A CDN edge server will generate a service account for each root account.
+> 2. A CDN edge node will generate a service account for each root account.
 Therefore, the account authorization is only valid for the root account that the acceleration domain name belongs to.
 If the acceleration domain name is bound to another account, access will be denied.

-After you added the CDN service authorization and enabled origin-pull authentication, CDN edge servers can obtain and cache data.
+After you added the CDN service authorization and enabled origin-pull authentication, CDN edge nodes can obtain and cache data.
 Therefore, you are advised to enable [Authentication Configuration](https://intl.cloud.tencent.com/document/product/228/35237) if you need to protect private data stored in the bucket.
-Whether users can access the privater-read bucket in different CDN authentication configurations is described in the following table:
+Whether users can access the private-read bucket in different CDN authentication configurations is described in the following table:

 | CDN Authentication | Access with CDN Acceleration Domain Name | Access with COS Domain Name | Use Case |
 | ------------ | ---------------- | --------------- | ----------------------------------- |